rki-mf1/LARRI/README.md

 If `--run_rasusa` is enabled, reads are subsampled to reach the target coverage specified by `--coverage_rasusa` (default: **100×**).
 The expected genome size can be provided via `--genome_size_mb` (default: **3.5 Mbp**).

 4. **Assembly (Flye)**
 Reads are assembled using Flye.
-The genome size is also specified with --genome_size_mb.
+The genome size is also specified with `--genome_size_mb`.

 5. **Polishing (Medaka)**
 The model can be specified with `--medaka_model`.
 If `--bacteria_flag_medaka` is true, bacterial-specific settings are applied.